 Mr. Swaja was named in Benchmark Litigation’s exclusive "40 & Under Hot List" for 2018.
 Mr. Swaja was also listed in The Best Lawyers in America® for Construction Law in 2018 and 2019.
-He was recognized as a Georgia "Super Lawyer" in 2018 and a "Rising Star" in 2016 and the five years immediately preceding for Construction Litigation by Super Lawyers magazine.
+He was recognized as a Georgia "Super Lawyer" in 2018 and 2019 and a "Rising Star" in 2016 and the five years immediately preceding for Construction Litigation by Super Lawyers magazine.
 Mr. Swaja was named a 2016 "Legal Elite" by Georgia Trend for Real Estate and Construction Law.

 Mr. Swaja contributes to numerous construction law journals, including the annual Construction Law Update (Aspen) and Construction Disputes: Practice Guide with Forms (Aspen).